 What is Threaded Rod

-Customers should note that Threaded Rod is a product that has a lot of alternative names, and may be referenced as Threaded Bar, Allthread and Studding.
+Customers should note that Threaded Rod is a product that has a lot of alternative names, and may be referenced as Threaded Bar, Rod Thread and Studding.

 How to correctly use Threaded Rod